RADICLDefense/full-stack-web-coding-exercise/CANDIDATE_README.md

 - Challenges you faced and how you solved them
 - Any trade-offs or decisions you made
 - Future improvements given more time
-- **Clear, complete setup instructions for running locally** (REQUIRED - we will run your application locally)
+- **Clear, complete setup instructions for running locally in CANDIDATE_RESULTS.md** (REQUIRED - we will run your application locally)

 ### Notify Your Recruiting Contact